MorleyDev/zander.server/README.md

 ## Downloading & Installing Server
 The server can be downloaded either via a git clone at "http://github.com/MorleyDev/zander.server" or by downloading from https://github.com/MorleyDev/zander.server/archive/master.zip and unzipping to the desired location.

-After downloading the server, the dependencies must be installed via the Node Package Manager.
-To do this, install the npm if you haven’t already from http://npmjs.org, and then run "npm install" from the cloned/unzipped directory.
+After downloading the server, the Node Package Manager is required to finish installation.
+Install the npm if you haven’t already from http://npmjs.org, and then run "npm install && npm rebuild" from the cloned/unzipped directory.

 ## Configuration
 Configuration file, config.json, is loaded from the server installed directory.
 This file is in JSON format, and is used to specify several aspects of the server’s behaviour.